CoastalSEA/dstoolbox/README.md

 dstoolbox is a collection of classes used to store and manage access to multi-dimensional data sets.

 ## Licence
-The code is provided as Open Source code (issued under a GNU General Public License).
+The code is provided as Open Source code (issued under a BSD 3-clause License).

 ## Requirements
 dstoolbox is written in Matlab(TM) and requires v2016b, or later.
 The toolbox is designed as an alternative to a Matlab(TM) _table_ but is also an integral component of the <matlab:doc('muitoolbox') muitoolbox>.